kjosib/sophie/sophie/Sophie.md

 * Things like `:foo` (words beginning with a colon) refer to parse actions, defined elsewhere.
 You can ignore them.
 * The vertical-bar character `|` sits between equally-valid alternatives.
 * Something like `optional(foo)` means a reference to the `optional` macro.
 These are defined later on in this file.
-* You occasionally see a dot before a symbol, as in `.CASE`.
-You can ignore these dots.

 Now let's begin.